On motivic vanishing cycles of critical loci: Introduction

 {\bf Conventions.} Throughout we work over a base field $\K$ which is algebraically closed and of characteristic zero, for instance $\K=\C$.
 All $\K$-schemes are assumed to be of finite type, unless we explicitly say otherwise.
 We discuss extending our results to $\K$-schemes locally of finite type in Remark~\ref{mo5rem}.

-{\bf Acknowledgements.} We would like to thank Ben Davison, Johannes Nicaise, Le Quy Thuong and Davesh Maulik for useful conversations.
+{\bf Acknowledgements.} We would like to thank Ben Davison, Johannes Nicaise, Le Quy Thuong and Davesh Maulik for useful conversations, and the referee for helpful comments.
 This research was supported by EPSRC Programme Grant EP/I033343/1 on `Motivic invariants and categorification'.